-- I aspire to be honest, direct, and prompt to hold crucial conversations and confrontations rather than resorting to silence (as is my tendency).
+- I aspire to be honest, direct, and prompt to hold crucial conversations and educational opportunities rather than resorting to silence (as is my tendency).

-- Resolved to continuously strive to improve in my effectiveness as a highly involved husband, father, son, relative, friend, and pastor/employee.
+- Resolved to continuously strive to improve in my effectiveness as a highly involved husband, father, grandfather, son, relative, friend, neighbor, and counselor.

-- Resolved to be a reasonably and responsibly engaged citizen in whatever country, state, city, and neighborhood God may place me in.
+- Resolved to be a reasonably and responsibly engaged citizen in whatever country, state, city, and neighborhood God may place me.